-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Prepare and Submit End-of-Year Reports THE RESERVE 100 Communicate with the PCSC regarding necessary end-year or annual data or reporting that needs to be submitted and identify deadlines.
-School, PCSC W. 2.
+DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Prepare and Submit End-of-Year Reports Communicate with the PCSC regarding necessary end-year or annual data or reporting that needs to be submitted and identify deadlines.
 Prepare and submit annual reports to the authorizer.
-1 W - " (f Prepare Final Report Cards and Student Records Notice Provide parents / guardians with copies of final report cards and notice of where student records will be sent along with contact information.
-School Prepare and Submit Final ISEE Report School, I WELL TEST Within 10 days of final closure, submit a final ISEE report to the SDE.
-SDE LULY IS Fit may risk Prepare and Submit Final Budget and Financial Reporting Within 120 days of final closure, submit a final budget and financial reporting, including final financial audit, to the SDE.
-School, SDE Prepare and Submit All Other Required State and Federal Reports 1.
-Communicate with the SDE and the federal government to identify any outstanding or final reports required for federal, state, or special programs (special education, Title I, etc.) and confirm deadlines.
-2. Prepare and submit reports to the SDE and/or federal government.
-School, SDE Prepare and Submit Final Closure Report to the PCSC Submit the completed closure Protocol document and a narrative and/or attachments that outline the following: The name and contact information of the individual(s) with whom the PCSC can follow-up after closure if there are questions or issues to be addressed The school's final financial status, including the final independent audit The school's total enrollment at the start of the final semester The status of the transfer and storage of student records, including: School, PCSC records after closure 5.
-Additional documentation (inventories, operational info, etc.) may be included with the report
+School, PCSC Prepare Final Report Cards and Student Records Notice Provide parents / guardians with copies of final report cards and notice of where student records will be sent along with contact information.
+School Prepare and Submit Final ISEE Report Within 10 days of final closure, submit a final ISEE report to the SDE.
+School, SDE Prepare and Submit Final Budget and Financial Reporting Within 120 days of final closure, submit a final budget and financial reporting, including final financial audit, to the SDE.
+School, SDE Prepare and Submit All Other Required State and Federal Reports Communicate with the SDE and the federal government to identify any outstanding or final reports required for federal, state, or special programs (special education, Title I, etc.) and confirm deadlines.
+Prepare and submit reports to the SDE and/or federal government.
+School, SDE Prepare and Submit Final Closure Report to the PCSC Submit the completed closure Protocol document and a narrative and/or attachments that outline the following: The name and contact information of the individual(s) with whom the PCSC can follow-up after closure if there are questions or issues to be addressed The school's final financial status, including the final independent audit The status of the transfer and storage of student records, including: The school's total enrollment at the start of the final semester The number and percentage of student records that have been transferred prior to closure The plan for storage and access to student records after closure, including the signature of the person / entity that has agreed to be responsible for transferring records after closure A copy of public communication to parents regarding how to access student records after closure The status of the transfer and storage of personnel records, including: The status of the transfer and storage of personnel records, including: A copy of public communication to parents regarding how to access student records after closure A copy of public communication to parents regarding how to access student records after closure The school's total number of staff at the beginning of the final semester The number and percentage of personnel records that have been distributed to staff and/or new employers If necessary, the plan for storage and access to personnel records after closure A copy of communication to staff regarding how to access personnel records after closure A copy of communication to staff regarding how to access personnel records after closure School, PCSC